SubodhShil/DSA-Problem-Solving/Algorithms/Recursion and Backtracking/README.md

 ## ***Steps to solve any problem in recursive way***

+### Always start off thinking a recursive solution from the perspective of smallest possible input or least sub-problem, which also has a known value.

+1. **Construct the base condition**: Figure out the smallest sub-problem with a known result.
+The known result will be returned when the least sub-problem appears.
+Hence, we have to define the case where it will return the known value and we can have multiple such cases.
+But, the case responsible to terminate the endless recursive loop is namely **base case**.
-1. Do a simple task and let the recursion do the rest of the work.
+2. Having **leap of faith**, trust the recursive process.
+Do a simple task and let the recursion do the rest of the work.
-2. Construct the base condition.
 3. Build the recurrence relation.
 4. Depict the recursive tree.